msaltanovskyy/ShareFTP/README.md

-Sure!
-Here’s a brief explanation of your code that you can use for a `README.md` file:

----

 # File Transfer Client and Server

 This project implements a simple file transfer system using Python's socket programming.
 It consists of a client and a server that communicate over TCP to send and receive files.